terminal-nerds/website/.github/PULL_REQUEST_TEMPLATE/client-fix.md

 <!-- NOTE:
-Is okay if you did skip the linting.
-If you got stuck at troubleshooting on your own, let us know and push the work you've made.
+Is okay if you did skip the linting. if you got stuck at troubleshooting on your own, let us know and push the work you've made.
 We'll do our best to help! 🙂
 -->